The 301 Redirect Bible: Best Practices for Permanent URL Redirection

 Link Equity Loss: A redirect ensures that any backlinks and authority a URL had are transferred to the new URL location.
 Without it, link equity is lost and it’s like starting all over again with a new URL.

-By “indexed,” we mean that a page is in Google’s index.
+By “indexed,” we mean that a page is in Google’s (or another search engine’s) index.
 You can determine if a page is indexed by using Google Search Console’s URL Inspection tool or by searching for the URL using the info: advanced search operator.
 The latter should yield the indexed, canonical version of the URL as Google will display it in search results.

 Moving a page